Football Interviews

 “He’s built what I believe is the best stadium in the world, along with a magnificent training ground, and now we’ve got a fantastic manager in Thomas Frank.
 Winning the Europa League last season was a massive achievement, it lifted everyone at the club and gave us that push to compete in the Champions League.”

-That Champions League form has already been on display this season, most notably in Tottenham’s emphatic 4-0 win over Copenhagen, a result that showcased Frank’s tactical sharpness and attacking balance.
+That Champions League form has already been on display this season, most notably in Tottenham’s emphatic 4-0 win over Copenhagen, a result that showcased Frank’s tactical sharpness and attacking balance, and one that quickly caught the attention of analysts tracking trends across the best betting sites.

 Still, Miller believes the squad could use more depth.